ehalpern/macwire-config/README.md

 Why not let the DI system manage configuration values as well?
 This libary extends the MacWire DI system to do just that.
 It uses the TypeSafe Config library as a starting point for defining and obtaining configuration.
 It then provides a scala annotation macro that generates the code required to inject configuration values by name in a type safe manner.

-So given a configuration like this:
+So given a configuration like

 ```
 search {